We outline the steps you need to take to become a cybersecurity specialist and enter a rewarding and exciting career path.

 Select a holistic cybersecurity course

-A holistic cybersecurity course often offers two learning methods:
+A comprehensive cybersecurity course often offers two learning methods:

 Practical – how-to, hands-on, and step by step (lab work and on the job training)